ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ![Resource Monitor](resource-monitor.png)

 The "Available" memory amount is underscored by red line.
 We will search corresponding variable in the memory of Resource Monitor application.
 Bitness  of Resource Monitor application matches to the bitness of the Windows OS.
 It means that if you have 64-bit Windows, Resource Monitor bitness will be equal to 64-bit too.
-You can install [**WoW64**](https://en.wikipedia.org/wiki/WoW64) subsystem that includes 32-bit versions of standard Windows applications.
-But we will consider investigating 64-bit version of Resource Monitor here.

 It is important to emphasize that you should not close the Resource Monitor application during all process of analysis.
 If you close and restart the application you should start to search variable from the beginning.